 - Double volume stainless steel construction makes it heavy

-Throw some cold water and ice in this and it’ll still be cold 3 days later.
+Throw some cold water and ice in this, and it’ll still be cold 3 days later.
 If you’re heading out into some hot weather, then this insulated water bottle will perform a lot better than a standard one.

-The double volume stainless steel offers excellent insulation and robust construction.
+The double-volume stainless steel offers excellent insulation and robust construction.
 Because it’s double volume, the outside of the container isn’t cooled by the ice inside, so you don’t end up with condensation on the outside surface.

-The downside of all of this is that it’s heavier than a standard plastic model but it’s worth it to be able to have a cold drink on a hot day.
+The downside of all of this is that it’s heavier than a standard plastic model, but it’s worth it to be able to have a cold drink on a hot day.

 The wide mouth makes it easy to fill and seals well with the screw cap.
 There’s no drinking spout so you’ve got to remove the lid each time you want a drink.